Git & GitHub Roadmap

 Why is Git considered a mandatory skill for developers today?

-Git is considered mandatory because it solves a universal problem in software development: managing change safely and collaboratively.
+Git is mandatory because it solves a universal problem in software development: managing change safely and collaboratively.
 Modern development rarely happens in isolation.
 Even solo developers benefit from version history, experimentation without risk, and the ability to roll back mistakes.
 In team environments, Git enables parallel work without overwriting changes, supports code review, and creates a transparent record of decisions.
 Employers expect developers to understand these workflows because they reduce errors and improve delivery speed.
 Git is not just a tool; it reflects how modern software is built, reviewed, and maintained over time.
 Learning Git early removes friction when joining teams and allows developers to focus on problem-solving instead of tooling confusion.

 Should I learn Git before or after learning a programming language?